Hawk1n5/TUCTF_2016_write_up/pwn/jmp/README.md

 And it have `080483d0 <gets@plt>:` function.

-So can use this function call write to bss and ret to bss to execute shellcode.
+So can use this function call to write bss and ret to bss to execute shellcode.

-But it have a problem,When I first use gets,It can write to bss.
+But it have a problem,When I first use gets,It can't write to bss.

 But it can write in second time when use gets.